-[00:09:24] Laura Kalman: Thank you, and I echo Jeff in my thanks to the National Constitution Center and my respect for Jeff, who has written the most riveting account of the court fight, and for Ken whose scholarship has enlightened me for years.
-You know, it's easy if you look at how the court fight turned out, it's recommitted by a vote of 70 to 20, to think that it was doomed to fail from the beginning.
-And from that we tend to take the message that FDR was the victim of his own re-election triumph and that he had won the greatest electoral victory in history and that he showed hubris, he was arrogant, he overreached.
-That's been pretty much, although Jeff challenges it too, the picture of the court by... ever since Joseph Alsop and Turner Catledge calcified it in their wonderful read The 168 Days.
+[00:08:38] Laura Kalman: Thank you, and I echo Jeff in my thanks of the National Constitution Center and my respect for Jeff who has written the most riveting account of the Court fight, and for Ken, whose scholarship has enlightened me for years.
+You know, it's easy if you look at how the Court fight turned out, it's recommitted by a vote of 70 to 20, to think that it was doomed to fail from the beginning.
+And from that we tend to take the message that FDR was the victim of his own reelection triumph and that he had won the greatest electoral victory in history, and that he showed hubris.
+He was arrogant.
+He overreached.
+That's been pretty much-although Jeff challenges it too-the picture of the Court fight ever since Joseph Alsop and Turner Catledge calcified it in their wonderful read The 168 Days.

-[00:10:47] Laura Kalman: But as you mentioned, Jeff, I don't think that hubris explains this.
-FDR had won this incredible victory in 1936 despite the efforts of an overwhelmingly hostile press and overwhelmingly hostile elite.
-And I think he was showing shrewdness.
-Now granted he made mistakes but I think what we need to remember is, as Jeff just suggested, is that far from airing tragically, how close FDR came to succeeding.
-In other words if we don't look at it how it ended up and we look at every day of the fight he came very close to success, even after the Senate Majority Leader, Joe Robinson, died on July 14th, which is typically taken as the end of the plan.
+[00:10:01] Laura Kalman: But as you mentioned, Jeff, I don't think that hubris explains this.
+FDR had won this incredible victory in 1936 despite the efforts of an overwhelmingly hostile press and overwhelmingly hostile elite, and I think he was showing shrewdness.
+Now granted, he made mistakes.
+But I think what we need to remember is, as Jeff just suggested, that far from erring tragically, how close FDR came to succeeding.
+In other words, if we don't look at it how it ended up, and we look at every day of the fight he came very close to success even after the Senate majority leader, Joe Robinson, died on July 14th, which is typically taken as the end of the plan.
+Conservatives who had mobilized to fight it were convinced that FDR would get four or five new justices at the rate of one per year, and they remained very anxious that he would continue to introduce court-packing after the 1937 session ended.

-[00:11:58] Laura Kalman: Conservatives who had mobilized to fight it were convinced that FDR would get four or five new justices at the rate of one per year, and they remained very anxious that he would continue to introduce court-packing after the 1937 session.
-And now why did FDR take so long?
-I mean if he could have had two justices at least why didn't he compromise sooner?
-I think he was... from his perspective playing hardball made sense.
+[00:11:37] Laura Kalman: Now why did FDR take so long?
+I mean, if he could have two justices at least, why didn't he compromise sooner?
+I think from his perspective, playing hardball made sense.
 The justices couldn't be sure that he wouldn't get what he wanted.
-And I think in... partially in response to his overwhelming victory in '36 and his threat of the court fight, he came... that it moved the justices.
-Now to be sure there are plausible doctrinal reasons for why the justices shifted course and began upholding New Deal legislation, but I think that the justices themselves, through their correspondence, showed how much the election and the court fight was affecting their thinking.
+And I think partially in response to his overwhelmingly victory in '36 and his threat of the Court fight, it moved the justices.
+Now to be sure, there are plausible doctrinal reasons for why the justices shifted course and began upholding New Deal legislation.
+But I think that the justices themselves through their correspondence showed how much the election and the Court fight was affecting their thinking.

-[00:13:31] Laura Kalman: So, given that success to conclude, I don't think, given that succession the court's change in direction and producing a new agenda for the court where it shifted from protecting property to protecting civil rights and civil liberties, I don't think that the court fight should be remembered as a failure and I don't believe that we should conflate all contemporary proposals to increase the size of the court with that court fight in 1937 itself.
+[00:12:46] Laura Kalman: So given that success, to conclude, given that success in the courts changing direction and producing a new agenda for the court where it shifted from protecting property to protecting civil rights and civil liberties, I don't think that the Court fight should be remembered as a failure, and I don't believe that we should conflate all contemporary proposals to increase the size of the court with that Court fight in 1937 itself.